PyPSA/pypsa-eur/doc/index.rst

 |

 PyPSA-Eur is an open model dataset of the European energy system at the transmission network level that covers the full ENTSO-E area.
+It covers demand and supply for all energy sectors.
+From version v0.8.0, PyPSA-Eur includes all the features from PyPSA-Eur-Sec, which is now deprecated.

 Electricity System
 ==================